Verizon/redshell/README.md

 # RedShell
-An interactive command prompt that executes commands through proxychains and automatically logs them on a Cobalt Strike team server.
+An interactive command prompt for red teaming and pentesting.
+Automatically pushes commands through proxychains via Cobalt Strike beacon socks proxies or custom proxies.
+Automatically logs activities on a Cobalt Strike teamserver and/or local files.

 # Installation
-RedShell runs on Python 3.
-It also requires a Cobalt Strike client installed on the system where it runs.
+RedShell runs on Python > 3.8.

 Install dependencies:
 ```